peter88213/apptk/README.md

 **Note**

 This library was used for [novelibre](https://github.com/peter88213/novelibre) version 4.15 and 4.16.
-It is now deprecated.
+It is now abandoned.
 Advanced versions of the MVC classes are now included with *novelibre* 4.17+.

 ---